 Domestic violence and gun violence are deeply interconnected, impacting millions of women, families, and communities across the U.S. Guns are more likely to turn abuse fatal.

-Gun suicide claims the lives of 23,000 people in America every year.
+Gun suicide claims the lives of nearly 24,000 people in America every year.
 This public health crisis should be addressed to reduce gun violence in this country.

 Responsible Gun Ownership